MontiCore/EmbeddedMontiArc/README.md

     ```scp -r <source_directory> <target_host>:<target_directory>```

 4. Make sure that you have the necessary configurations inorder to run your code.
-Create a batch file in which you can configure the used hardware, for example how many GPUs you want to use.
+Create a batch script with SLURM commands in which you can configure the training environment like the used hardware, for example how many GPUs you want to use.
 You can read the documentation [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/13ace46cfbb84e92a64c1361e0e4c104/).

-   If you want to use GPUs, you need to load e.g. the pre-installed CUDA toolkit using ``module load cuda``.
+5. If you want to use GPUs, you need to load e.g. the pre-installed CUDA toolkit using ``module load cuda``.
 To list all loadable modules you can use ``module avail``.
-For more information: [module system](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/417f822b8a7849eb8c9c2753045ad67f/).
+For more information on the module system click [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/417f822b8a7849eb8c9c2753045ad67f/).

-5. You probably need libraries, that are not available in the module system.
+6. You probably need libraries, that are not available in the module system.
 Create a virtual environment with python and install the libraries with ``pip`` e.g.

     ```
     python3 -m venv env      #<-- only once inorder to create the environment